Charlie Bristow travels America playing golf. When he’s not on the road, he lives at home with his parents and works in the local grocery store.

 Four years later, he underwent major back surgery to address a severe bend in his back.
 “After Charlie got straightened out, he got taller," explains his father Bill, who is retired and now travels the United States with Charlie, caddying for him and documenting his progress.
 “He had to essentially invent his own swing.”

 The result is a golf swing quite unlike any other.
-This extraordinary action, along with his personality and efforts to raise money for autism charities, has made Charlie Bristow a social media star.
+This extraordinary action and efforts to raise money for autism charities have made Charlie Bristow a social media star.
 In 13 years of touring, he has played 254 courses and raised more than $58,000.

 Your golf tours are epic undertakings that see you playing so many courses with so many different people.
 How has this helped Charlie?